jacobvarner/hoops-jacobvarner/_posts/2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts.md

 {% include ad-content.html %}

 I plan to continue to check on these mock drafts for updates and hope to find more for future posts.
-Here is where each player stands currently, and you can check the links below if you are curious what many different people across the internet think about the upcoming NBA Draft.
+Here is where each player stands currently, and you can check the links below if you are curious about what many different people across the internet think about the upcoming NBA Draft.

 ![SEC Basketball Players in a Consensus of 2020 NBA Mock Drafts after the Lottery][image1]